As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

-87. Life-Changing Events
+89. Life-Changing Events

-88. Your Own Reviews
+90. Your Own Reviews

 Look at a tool you’ve used recently or one you’ve been using for a long time.
 Write a review of it.
 Keep the focus on your customers, if possible.

 I know you’ll be on board with this one.
-Some of the best ideas I’ve had for blog posts have come when I was spending time on vacation.
+Some of the best content ideas I’ve had for blog posts have come when I was spending time on vacation.
 Being in a new place can spark inspiration.
 And when your brain is rested, you will think clearer than you do when you’re busy all the time with work.

-91. Give Strangers Fake Backgrounds and Stories
+93. Give Strangers Fake Backgrounds and Stories

 I actually heard this on a TV show a few years ago.
 A person on the show was a screenwriter.
 He said he watched people in public places and imagined fake backgrounds for them.
 He would see a couple and imagine how they had met and what kind of work they did.

-93. Wild Animals
+95. Wild Animals